pastelprospects/cassett/content/pages/terms.md

       and use the Services.
 By accessing and using the Services, you acknowledge that you have read, understood, and agree to be bound by the terms of this Agreement.
-You acknowledge that this Agreement is a contract between you and Cassett LLC,, even though it is electronic and is not physically signed by you, and it governs your use of the Services.
+You acknowledge that this Agreement is a contract between you and Cassett LLC, even though it is electronic and is not physically signed by you, and it governs your use of the Services.

       ### **Accounts and Membership**